Specifications - Kalamazoo K750HB Hybrid Built-in

 Getting into the details we start with the burners.
 These are certified lead-free cast brass (forged in Canada, the only part not made in the United States).
 These burners weigh in at 14 pounds a piece and there are three of them in this model.
 The burners sit low in the grill so that the heat can evenly distribute and to make way for the hybrid fuel drawer.
 Constructed of plate stainless steel, this drawer can hold charcoal or hardwood logs.
 The main burners can be used to ignite this fuel and then the grill is running on real fire for an extra smoky flavor.
 This feature is what makes this a hybrid grill.
 Built to run on gas, it can burn practically anything for heat.
 Temperatures at the cooking surface can reach 1,000 degrees F., making this one of the hottest cooking grills ever built.

-To take this kind of heat and transfer it to the food are a set of custom made 1/4-inch thick stainless steel plate cooking grates.
+To take this kind of heat and transfer it to the food, are a set of custom made 1/4-inch thick stainless steel plate cooking grates (I recommend the upgraded grates over the standard stainless rod).
 These are laser cut and can be made in any desired pattern.
 They can even be a solid griddle plate or have a custom logo cut into them.
-All the rest of this grill is similarly constructed of 304 stainless steel and marine grade 316 stainless is available on special order.
+All the rest of this grill is similarly constructed of 304 stainless steel and marine-grade 316 stainless is available on special order.
 Every part is made to last and work as promised.